-301, 302.
-Special Topics Topics to be announced when offered.
 Prerequisite dependent upon topic.
 One-half or one course credit.
 This course fulfills the QR graduation requirement.

+302 Special Topics

+Topics to be announced when offered.

-311. Applied Combinatorics An advanced course in discrete mathematics introducing the basic tools of combinatorics and their applications.
+Prerequisite dependent upon topic.
+One-half or one course credit.
+This course fulfills the QR graduation requirement.
+311 Applied Combinatorics An advanced course in discrete mathematics introducing the basic tools of combinatorics and their applications.
 The course will consider the three basic problems of combinatorics; counting, existence and optimization.
 Prerequisite: 211.
 This course fulfills the QR graduation requirement.
 Offered even numbered spring semesters.

-314. Theoretical Foundations of Computer Science An introduction to the theory of computation.
+314 Theoretical Foundations of Computer Science An introduction to the theory of computation.
 Topics include formal language theory (grammars, languages, and automata including Turing machines), and an introduction to the concept of undecidable problems, including the halting problem.
 Prerequisite: COMP 132 and MATH 211.
 This course is cross-listed as COMP 314.

-325. Probability and Statistics II A continuation of Introduction to Probability and Statistics I. Topics include additional discrete and continuous distributions, conditional distributions, additional hypothesis tests, simple linear regression and correlation, multiple linear regression, analysis of variance, and goodness of fit tests.
+Offered every spring.
+325 Probability and Statistics II A continuation of Introduction to Probability and Statistics I. Topics include additional discrete and continuous distributions, conditional distributions, additional hypothesis tests, simple linear regression and correlation, multiple linear regression, analysis of variance, and goodness of fit tests.
 Special topics may include nonparametric tests, nonlinear regression, and time series analysis.
 Prerequisites: 171, 225 and completion of, or concurrent registration in 270.
 This course fulfills the QR graduation requirement.
 Offered in odd numbered spring semesters.

-331. Operations Research An introduction to deterministic operations research, including linear programming, sensitivity analysis, and duality.
+331 Operations Research An introduction to deterministic operations research, including linear programming, sensitivity analysis, and duality.
 Special topics may include transportation and assignment problems, network models, integer programming, and game theory.
 Prerequisite: 262.
 This course is cross-listed as COMP 331.
 This course fulfills the QR graduation requirement.
 Offered in odd numbered fall semesters.

-351. Abstract Algebra An introduction to axiomatic formalism using algebraic structures as paradigms.
+351 Abstract Algebra An introduction to axiomatic formalism using algebraic structures as paradigms.
 Topics chosen from groups, rings, integral domains, fields and vector spaces.
 Prerequisite: 262.
 This course fulfills the QR graduation requirement.
 Offered every spring.

-361. Real Analysis A theoretical development of the basic ideas and concepts of real analysis.
+361 Real Analysis A theoretical development of the basic ideas and concepts of real analysis.
 Topics include a study of real numbers, sequences, limits and continuity, differentiation and integration.
 Optional topics include infinite series, sequences and series of functions, and an introduction to point-set topology.
 Prerequisite: 171, 262 and 270.
 This course fulfills the QR graduation requirement.
 Offered every fall.

-401, 402.
-Special Topics Topics to be announced when offered.
+401 Special Topics Topics to be announced when offered.

 Prerequisite dependent upon topic.
 One-half or one course credit.

+402 Special Topics

+Topics to be announced when offered.